Fortson in Muscogee County, Georgia — The American South (South Atlantic)

 The Fortson Community

-Originally called Blanchardís Crossing, this area was renamed Fortson in 1885 when the Columbus & Rome Railroad built a station on Fortson property.
+Originally called Blanchard’s Crossing, this area was renamed Fortson in 1885 when the Columbus & Rome Railroad built a station on Fortson property.
 Thomas Willis Fortson established the Fortson General Store and Post Office, housed from 1904 in the brick building adjacent to the tracks.
 Luther Getzen Fortson operated the store and post office until 1963.
 Across the tracks from the store, the Getzen House, built in 1882 for T.W.
-Fortsonís sister, was the home of his in-laws, Samuel Luther and Fannie Mealing Getzen, who organized the Getzen Memorial Baptist Church in 1904.
+Fortson’s sister, was the home of his in-laws, Samuel Luther

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Camp McKenzie (approx. 2.8 miles away); Kingsboro & Cataula (approx. 5.2 miles away); “Blind Tom” (approx. 5.4 miles away); Samuel Cooper (approx. 5.9 miles away); Textile and Banking Pioneer (approx. 7 miles away); Richard Christmas (approx. 7.3 miles away); The Wire Road (approx. 8 miles away); Mountain Hill District Consolidated School (approx. 8.1 miles away).
-Touch for a list and map of all markers in Fortson.
+Fortson General Store (within shouting distance of this marker); Camp McKenzie (approx. 2.8 miles away); Kingsboro & Cataula (approx. 5.2 miles away); “Blind Tom” (approx. 5.4 miles away); Samuel Cooper (approx. 5.9 miles away); Textile and Banking Pioneer (approx. 7 miles away); Richard Christmas (approx. 7.3 miles away); The Wire Road (approx. 8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 30, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,243 times since then and 3 times this year.
+This page was last revised on March 30, 2022.
+It was originally submitted on September 30, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,996 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on September 30, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.